aetperf/aetperf.github.io/_posts/2023-12-11-A-Transit-graph-for-static-macro-assignment.md

 |L1_a4  | L1            | AC          | 3600 |
 |L1_b1  | L1            | CBA         | 600 |

-The headway is associated to each sub-line and corresponds to the mean time range between consecutive vehicles.
-It is related to the inverse of the line frequency.
-The frequency is what is used as link attribute in the assignment algorithm.
+Headway, associated with each sub-line, corresponds to the mean time range between consecutive vehicles—the inverse of the line frequency used as a link attribute in the assignment algorithm.

-### Line segments
+#### Line segments

-A line segment is a portion of a transit line between two consecutive stops.
-With the previous example line `L1_a1`, we would get two distinct line segments:
+A line segment represents a portion of a transit line between two consecutive stops.
+Using the example line `L1_a1`, we derive two distinct line segments:

 |line id|segment index| origin stop | destination stop | travel_time (s) |
 |----------|---------|-------------|------------------|--------------|
 | L1_a1 | 1 | A | B | 300 |
 | L1_a1 | 2 | B | C | 600 |

-Note that we included a travel time for each line segment.
-This is another link attribute used by the assignment algorithm.
+Note that a travel time is included for each line segment, serving as another link attribute used by the assignment algorithm.

 ## Transit assignment zones and connectors

-In order to assign the passengers on the network, we also need to express the demand in the different regions of the network.
-This is why the network area is decomposed into a partition of transit assignment zones, for example into 4 non-overlapping zones:
+To effectively assign passengers on the network, expressing demand between regions is crucial.
+This is achieved by first decomposing the network area into a partition of transit assignment zones, as illustrated below with 4 non-overlapping zones:

 <p align="center">
   <img width="600" src="/img/2023-12-11_01/208088960-bd088858-ef7b-43e5-86bc-341eb8f6e7b0.jpg" alt="208088960-bd088858-ef7b-43e5-86bc-341eb8f6e7b0">
 </p>

-Then the demand is express as a number of trips from each zone to each zone: a 4 by 4 Origin/Destination (OD) matrix in this case.
+The demand is then expressed as a number of trips from each zone to every other zone, forming a 4 by 4 Origin/Destination (OD) matrix in this case.

-Also, each zone centroid is connected to some network nodes, in order to connect the supply and demand.
-These are the *connectors*.
+Additionally, each zone centroid is connected to specific network nodes to facilitate the connection between supply and demand.
+These connection points are referred to as *connectors*.

 <p align="center">
   <img width="600" src="/img/2023-12-11_01/208089058-a735d969-5f13-4ab4-b983-2c637e865aa4.jpg" alt="208089058-a735d969-5f13-4ab4-b983-2c637e865aa4">
 </p>

-We now have all the elements required to describe the assignment graph.
+With these components, we now have all the elements required to describe the assignment graph.

 ## The Assignment graph

 ### Link and node types

 The transit network is used to generate a graph with specific nodes and links used to model the transit process.
-Links can be of different types:
+Various link types and node categories play crucial roles in this representation.

+**Link types:**
 - *on-board*
 - *boarding*
 - *alighting*